Alec8888/dbProject/README.md

 ### What this app does

-Five visualiations of baseball statistical data.
+Five visualizations of baseball statistical data.

 ### Front End